MikaelBertze/DotNetCoreNugetDownloader/README.md

 # DotNetCoreNugetDownloader
-A simple downoader for .net core nugets
+A tool for downloading .net Core nugets.
+Intended to be used for creating .net Core only nuget feeds.